Petrified Forest National Park: Activities

-The park is open every day except Christmas on a schedule that varies slightly with the seasons.
+The park is open every day except Thanksgiving and Christmas on a schedule that varies slightly with the seasons.
 In 2010, it and its Painted Desert Visitor Center and Rainbow Forest Museum were open from 7 a.m. to 7 p.m. from May 9 through September 6 but opened as early as 8 a.m. and closed as late as 5 p.m. during other parts of the year.
 The Painted Desert Inn (a historic museum and bookstore) is open from 9 a.m. to 5 p.m. year-round except Christmas.
 Park clocks are always set to Mountain Standard Time, as Arizona does not observe Daylight Saving Time.

 The Painted Desert Visitor Center, designed by modernist architect Richard Neutra, is part of the Painted Desert Community Complex Historic District listed on the National Register of Historic Places.
 Eight other sites within the park are also on the National Register, including the Painted Desert Inn and associated cabins, the Agate House Pueblo, the Painted Desert Petroglyphs and Ruins Archeological District, Newspaper Rock Petroglyphs Archeological District, Puerco Ruin and Petroglyphs, the Flattop Site (an archeological site), the Twin Buttes Archeological District, and the 35th Parallel Route (also known as the Beale Camel Trail).
 The Painted Desert Inn was upgraded to a National Historic Landmark in 1987.

 The visitor center, which is near the north entrance to the park, offers visitor information and shows a 20-minute orientation movie, "Timeless Impressions", once every half-hour.
 It has a bookstore, exhibits, a restaurant open from 8 a.m. to 3 p.m., a gift shop, a gas station, a post office open from 11 a.m. to 1 p.m.
 Monday through Friday, a postal drop box, and public restrooms.
 The Rainbow Forest Museum complex 2 mi north of the park's south entrance offers services including information and "Timeless Impressions" showings once every half-hour.
 It has a bookstore, fossil exhibits, an interactive Triassic Virtual Tour, limited food service, a gift shop, and public restrooms.
 The Painted Desert Inn, 2 mi north of the Painted Desert Visitor Center, offers visitor information.
 It has a bookstore, museum exhibits (including the building itself), and public restrooms.